KlovnenDEV/qb-adminmenu/README.md

   SPACE and LEFT CTRL for going up or down.
 ```

-If you want to change control keys, go to `qb-adminmenu > cam.lua.`
+If you want to change control keys, go to `qb-adminmenu > client > cam.lua.`